AbedElazizShe/LightCompressor/README.md

 implementation "org.jetbrains.kotlinx:kotlinx-coroutines-android:${Version.coroutines}"
 ```

-Then just call [VideoCompressor.start()] and pass context, uris, and saveAt directory name.
+Then just call [VideoCompressor.start()] and pass context, uris, isStreamable, storageConfiguration, and configureWith.

 The method has a callback for 5 functions;
 1) OnStart - called when compression started